pquentin/blog/content/2017-04-02_async-library-color.md

 Date: 2017-04-05T09:00:00+04:00
 Category: Logiciel

-Since I've began to program more than ten years ago, I've heard everywhere that synchronous, sequential programming is a way of the past.
+Since I've began to program, I've heard everywhere that synchronous, sequential programming is a way of the past.
 In a [manycore](https://en.wikipedia.org/wiki/Manycore_processor) future, we will need to write programs that execute in parallel.
 But aside from [embarassingly parallel